sciZer0/7/v/README.md

 All that the Inflationary Economy (endless emissions of standard tokens) can give us are bubbles which will inevitably burst out.

 The Bitcoin token is allegedly considered a non-inflationary token — a fixed-supply token.
-Although, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).
+But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 Moreover, the greatest values in the Universe are not fixed-supply tokens, but decreasing-supply tokens.